Rpragat/Vodafone-Italy---User-Acceptance-Testing/README.md

 - Stakeholder Engagement: Close collaboration with business users ensured tests reflected real-world scenarios.

 - Continuous Learning: Staying updated with Vodafone’s evolving tech stack (5G, IoT) was essential for effective testing.

+- Created a grasp on Italian language to provide best of quality standards for the project